-It’s been a long and at times frustrating task to get the front of the house and porch to have great curb appeal for more on this project see curb appeal.
+It’s been a long and at times frustrating task to get the front of the house and porch to have great curb appeal.

 In between these I also placed the succulents, so that the planters looked planned.
 This took a good days work but was well worth it.